ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions.markdown

 #### What is a "standard" launchMode?

+Suppose activity stack: A⏴B⏴C. Then launching activity B would produce: A⏴B⏴C⏴B .

 - Creates new instance in the calling activity’s task
 - Activity can have multiple instances
 - Instances can reside in different tasks